willyvaessen/100DaysofCode/README.md

 Day 41.I've been working on Switch statements today in the JavaScript basics curriculum on freeCodeCamp.
 Worked on returning from functions and built a Card Counting program on freeCodeCamp.

+## 12 September 2023

+Another busy day at work.
+Today is also the day that the new iPhone is presented.
+With the little bit of time available, I worked through some freeCodeCamp lessons about objects.